Gangster COVID Scammers Undone by Their Own Flashy Posts, Feds Say

 During the investigation, the team of city cops and federal agents combed through bank records, tracing various withdrawals that were apparently financing the gang members’ newly lavish lifestyles.
 They soon discovered that the gang had been using false names to file for unemployment benefits administered through a federal COVID relief program, the official said.

 That’s when the NYPD teamed up with the Inspector General’s Office of the U.S. Department of Labor (DOL-OIG) and determined that a group of individuals had used more than 800 false identities to file nearly 1,000 unemployment claims, securing at least $4.3 million in illicit benefits.
-All of the applications were traced to just two IP addresses, the official said.
+All of the applications were traced to a small handful of IP addresses, the official said.

 On Thursday morning, eight Woo members and associates between the ages of 20 and 23 were arrested on federal fraud charges.